tbringloe/WGS-NOVAC/README.md

 The workflow also assumes individuals are not related.
 If they are, this has critical implications for population genomic analyses.
 I heatmap of relatedness is among the future additions to the workflow to help users evaluate this aspect of their datasets.
 Note, the relatedness graphs need to be corrected to analyse individuals within population, rather than across.
 The current workflow biases values towards higher relatedness by considering all the populations together.

 The workflow does not yet correct for variants mapped to paralogous genes, which is expected to artificially boost heterozygosity.
 For now, user may choose to map to single copy genes as the reference genome.
 Corrections are currently in development, specifically a filtering step for excess heterozygosity.
+Command strings are now available to identify regions of gene expansion based on coverage information; if the user identifies putative expanded regions of the genome, these can be filtered using the vcftools --exclude-bed command.

 ## Uncertainty
 The workflow has been tested using the exact versions in the above dependencies.
 No effort has been made to test other versions, or enhance compatibility of dependencies (modules are purged and loaded as needed).
 This needs to be managed, and is an area of active work (e.g. exploring bringing workflow into snakemake).
 I cannot guarantee the command line arguments will work with different versions of the above programs (in some cases, such as bcftools, I can confirm they won't).
 Be wary using different versions with unknown behavior, particularly for the variant filtering procedures.